adorsys/XS2A-Sandbox/docs/customization_guide/UIs_customization_guide.md

 ### General information

-All four user interfaces provided inside of ModelBank support customization.
+All four user interfaces provided inside ModelBank support customization.
 Depending on your needs, you can choose, which fields and UIs to customize.

 For **Developer Portal** you can customize logo, CSS styles, content of all the pages, `xml` and `json` examples in _Play with Data_ section, currency of the examples, available SCA approaches and supported languages.